What is DHEAs?

 How Can You Increase DHEAs Naturally?

 Since a substantial amount of DHEAs comes from your adrenal glands, sometimes low levels indicate that they are not functioning well.
 Your adrenal glands are your stress glands.
-They are what helps you to deal with stress.
-They are an important part of your hormone-producing, or endocrine, system.
+They are what helps you deal with stress.
+They are an essential part of your hormone-producing, or endocrine, system.
 They sit just on top of your kidneys.
 They require copious amounts of vitamin C, B5, B6, magnesium, and zinc to work well.
 Under conditions of chronic stress, these vitamins and minerals may become depleted.
-Then your adrenals can’t work properly to produce the hormones that they are supposed to.
+Then your adrenals can’t work correctly to produce the hormones that they are supposed to.
 Supplementation with vitamin B5, B6, C, zinc, and magnesium may be helpful.

 In adrenal suppression due to corticosteroid therapy, dosage adjustment may allow levels of DHEA to rebound.